The 14 Best Hockey Movies, Ranked

 6. Mystery, Alaska

 In many ways, "Mystery, Alaska" is America's answer to Canada's "Les Boys."
 It is, first and foremost, a portrait of small-town America.
 Since it's written by David E. Kelley and directed by Jay Roach, two talents who fundamentally love American drama and all its hallmark tropes, that portrait is inoffensive and loving.
-"Mystery, Alaska" lacks "Les Boys" savage edge or self-critical streak, but its innocuous tendencies have helped it age well, as have Kelly and Roach's burgeoning obsession with American culture.
+"Mystery, Alaska" lacks "Les Boys'" savage edge or self-critical streak, but its innocuous tendencies have helped it age well, as have Kelly and Roach's burgeoning obsession with American culture.

 Roach would go on to make both "Recount" and "Game Changer," and the film's local politics subplot, courtroom sequences, and small-business-versus-big-retail themes foreshadow that filmography.
-Meanwhile, Kelley's script engages in the kind of small-town, massive ensemble-building that made "Big Litlle Lies" so good.
+Meanwhile, Kelley's script engages in the kind of small-town, massive ensemble-building that made "Big Little Lies" so good.
 The characters are all recognizable archetypes, but their portrayals land just left of center.
-That's also due to the excellent cast, which includes everyone from Russell Crowe as a Sherrif and former hockey star to Hank Azaria, Burt Reynolds, and Mike Meyers.
+That's also due to the excellent cast, which includes everyone from Russell Crowe as a sheriff and former hockey star to Hank Azaria, Burt Reynolds, and Mike Meyers.

-You'll notice I have mentioned the plot of "Mystery, Alaska" yet.
+You'll notice I haven't mentioned the plot of "Mystery, Alaska" yet.
 That's by design.
 The movie may be about a rag-tag hockey team from the boonies taking on the New York Rangers, but it's a great hockey and sports movie because it remembers that hockey and sports are about people first and foremost.
 The people of "Mystery, Alaska" make it a film well worth watching.

 5. Happy Gilmore